-Banner Health Network (BHN) is an Accountable Care Organization that joins nonprofit Banner Health with Banner Medical Group (BMG) and the independent provider practices in Maricopa county, Pinal county and Payson.
+Banner Health Network (BHN) is an Accountable Care Organization that joins nonprofit Banner Health with Banner Medical Group (BMG), Banner University Medical Group (BUMG), and independent provider practices in Maricopa County, Pinal county and Payson.

 BHN is comprised of more than 5,000 affiliated physicians and advanced practice providers, 20 Banner Health hospitals, in Arizona along with various other clinical services and facilities.
 Among other tools, the Network leverages sophisticated health information technology, highly engaged physician partners and community-based nurse case managers to maximize population health management potential and meet the goals of the Quadruple Aim.